Dan Green

 Everything You Need To Know About USDA Mortgages In 90 Seconds

-The third eligibility standard is home size.
+The third criterion is home size.

 Common USDA Eligibility Map Questions